vincenzoarico/cheatsheet/README.md

 # Cheatsheet
-A personal terminal cheatsheet also with the contribution of tealdeer and cheat.sh.
+A personal terminal cheatsheet, with the contribution of tealdeer and cheat.sh.

 ## Prerequisites

 ### Tealdeer
+Install it.

+MacOS (if you use Homebrew):
+`brew install tealdeer`

 Advice for you is to enable auto-update local cache:
 1. `tldr --seed-config` to create a basic config.
 2. `tldr --show-paths` to show your config file path and activate the auto-update option using nano/vim.